 Black Box New Play Festival

-The 24th annual new play festival will feature world premieres of short plays written specifically for Zoom, to view online from the comfort of your own home.
-Performances are free to watch and will be streamed online at 7:30pm EST Thursday through Sunday each week (link to be provided) – no downloads necessary!
+The 25th annual new play festival will feature world premieres of short plays written specifically for Zoom, to view online from the comfort of your own home.
+Performances will be streamed online at 7:30pm EST Thursday through Sunday each week (link to be provided) – no downloads necessary!

 Directed by Elizabeth Bove